Now available: Spectronaut 11 (Asimov) with support for Mascot database search engine and spectral-library based Waters SONAR™ analysis.

 Recommended: Windows 7 x64 or higher, CPU Intel Core i7 4770, 3.4 GHz (octa core) or more, HDD 500 GB free space (SSD), Memory 16 GB or more, Software .NET 4.5 or higher.

 Simply Add to Cart and proceed through checkout.
-Our team will review your inquiry and get back to you within 1 working day.
+Our team will review your inquiry and get back to you within 5 working days.
+If you don't get contacted in this period, please notify email@example.com.

 If you refer to Spectronaut™ algorithms in your research please cite: